johanneshardt/jastadd-bridge/notes.md

 See <https://code.visualstudio.com/api/working-with-extensions/publishing-extension>.
 There are some prerequisites, such as setting up an organization that owns the package in Azure Devops.

 Before publishing, we should test whether the `vscode:prepublish` script works!

+# File associations

+- maybe popup when no associations are registered, that links to the correct place where you add them